iqtoolkit/iqtoolkit.ai/public/resume/giovanni-martinez-resume.md

 ## Professional Summary

-Database Administrator with 13+ years of PostgreSQL and open-source database experience, focused on data optimization, AI-driven analysis tools, and large-scale implementation.
+Database Administrator with more than 10 years of PostgreSQL and open-source database experience, focused on data optimization, AI-driven analysis tools, and large-scale implementation.
 Creator of **iqtoolkit** (launched 2025), an AI-powered multi-database analysis platform for PostgreSQL, MongoDB, and more.
 Demonstrated success deploying databases within Kubernetes and modern cloud-native environments.
 Experienced in integrating CI/CD, compliance, and automation into database operations, with hands-on coaching of teams in Postgres, Python, and DevOps tooling.
 Passionate about open-source, privacy-first data solutions, and distributed systems.

 ## Technical Skills

-**Databases:** PostgreSQL (13+ yrs), SQL Server, Cassandra, MongoDB, MySQL
+**Databases:** PostgreSQL (more than 10 yrs), SQL Server, Cassandra, MongoDB, MySQL

 **Data Engineering:** Apache Airflow, Argo Workflows, DBT (familiar), Liquibase, Data pipeline automation